Away With The Steiners

 This is one of the best-kept secrets and a favourite for locals of things to do in Northland.

-We keep going back to ‘Kotahitanga’ and ‘Favourite’ which sit at about 40-41 °C. Only Gavin has made it into the ‘Doctor’ at 45 °C!.
+We keep going back to ‘Kotahitanga’ and ‘Favourite’ which sit at about 40-41 °C. Only Gavin has made it into the ‘Doctor’ at 45 °C!
+We travel the world to see sights like these.

 Let us know how your trip to New Zealand went and if you got a chance to visit some of these special things to do in Northland, New Zealand.